fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 	* - 1.
 Column Width
 	  - You can control the amount of space reserve for the text area (column).
 The size is determined by the "Columns" number within the Editor for a question.
 The default value is 20 columns
 	* - 2.
 Width
-	  - If you want to cover less or more space on the webpage, then edit the Percent width.
+	  - If you want to cover less or more space on the web page, then edit the Percent width.
 This will either spread or condense the space it covers.
 Width percentage of the survey width that this	  question will take up.
 If you've ever wanted to cover less, or more space on your survey, then editing the Percent width of a question will either spread, or condense the space it covers.
 	    The default value is 100%

 **Column Width**